QuizBlogRW/quiz-blog-frontend/README.md

 ### quiz-blog-rw

-This project was created to provide information about quizes and all asked questions
+This project was created to provide information about quizzes and all asked questions

 It hosted at this [Link](https://quizblog.rw).